grahamedgecombe/icicle/README.md

     pip install -e .

-The `icicle` command is a thin wrapper around `nmigen.cli`.
+The `icicle` command is a thin wrapper around `amaranth.cli`.
 Run the following command to compile the Icicle processor core to Verilog:

     icicle generate -t v > icicle.v